PTP comes with lifetime access to course material and flexible access to the world's best Penetration Testing virtual

-Stefano Angaran is Senior Developer and IT Security researcher at eLearnSecurity.
-He has over 7 years experience in Web development with a strong focus on writing secure code.
+Stefano Angaran is the CTO of eLearnSecurity.
+He has over 10 years experience in Web development with a strong focus on writing secure code.
 As an indipendent security researcher he has published several advisories unveiling vulnerabilities in popular open-source software.
 In his Master thesis, Stefano developed a fraud detection system based on machine learning for applications in online banking security.
 Stefano is Author of the WiFi Security section of the Penetration testing course - Professional.

 Andrea is a cryptography protocol enthusiast and his researches led to the development of the JustCryptIt (for which he is the main developer).
 He is the author of 'Ruby for Penetration testing and Metasploit' section of Penetration Testing Course Professional.
 Education: Andrea holds a bachelor degree in Computer Science and a Master (Post Laurea Course) in Internet Technology.
-He is currently enrolled in Master Degree in Computer Science (Università di Pisa).

 Enroll now and get access to all of our material and labs!